How to Stay Updated on Specialty Coffee — One Great Story With Your Morning Cup

 Step 1 Open morningmail.ai

-The starter deliberately asks for one great thing a day—a story about craft, gear or people you'd actually retell over a flat white—because that restraint is what keeps a daily email delightful.
-Sharpen it in the module with something like: "lean towards brewing science and roaster stories over product marketing; once a week, one technique I can try with my V60."
+The Assignment deliberately asks for one great thing a day—a story about craft, gear or people you'd actually retell over a flat white—because that restraint is what keeps a daily email delightful.
+It's yours to sharpen: click it and write over it, or tap "+ skip the hype" to keep the marketing out.
+Mine ended up as "lean towards brewing science and roaster stories over product marketing; once a week, one technique I can try with my V60."

 Get more out of your brief